 Some drop-in sessions are now taking place in each area as planned.
-The balance between drop-in, outreach and telephone, email and webchat access needs to be reviewed during 2023/24.
+The balance between drop-in, outreach and telephone, email and webchat access needs to have ongoing review during 2024/25.

 A low offer of webchat and other forms of social media connectivity may be suppressing demand for the under 24s.
-This will be investigated in 2023/24.
+This was investigated in 2023/24 and plans developed for potential funding for 2024/25.